filswan/go-swan-provider/README.md

 - **start_epoch:** 2880 epoch or 24 hours.
 Relative value to current epoch
 - **auto_bid_task_per_day:** auto-bid task limit per day for your miner defined above

-The deal status will be synchronized on the filwan.com, both client and miner will know the status changes in realtime.